 - Warehouse management system WMS

-Education needed to be a Logistics Engineer:
+What education is needed to be a Logistics Engineer?

 Who Employs Logistics Engineers?

 The table below shows some of the most common industries where those employed in this career field work.

 Those thinking about becoming a Logistics Engineer might also be interested in the following careers:

 Those who work as a Logistics Engineer sometimes switch careers to one of these choices: